Adverse reactions: Next steps in learning...

 On the Medicines Learning Portal, there are other tutorials with a connection to ADRs and safety, including Excipients, Renal, Liver, and Alternative medicine.
 You might like to study these.

-- The European Database of Suspected Adverse Drug Reaction Reports is run by the European Medicines Agency.
+Finally, you may like to review the European Database of Suspected Adverse Drug Reaction Reports site.
+It is run by the European Medicines Agency.
 Here you can see suspected adverse reaction reports submitted by national medicines regulatory authorities and pharmaceutical companies.